VNOI-Admin/docs/docs/site/installation.md

 ## Creating the database

 Next, we will set up the database using MariaDB.
-The DMOJ is only tested to work with MySQL, and it is unlikely to work with anything else.
+The VNOJ is only tested to work with MySQL, and it is unlikely to work with anything else.
 Please visit [the MariaDB site](https://downloads.mariadb.org/mariadb/repositories/) and follow the download instructions.

 When asked, you should select the latest MariaDB version.